Learned helplessness

 Learned helplessness is the behavior exhibited by a subject after enduring repeated aversive stimuli beyond their control.

 In humans, learned helplessness is related to the concept of self-efficacy, the individual's belief in their innate ability to achieve goals.

 Learned helplessness theory is the view that clinical depression and related mental illnesses may result from a real or perceived absence of control over the outcome of a situation.

 Foundation of research and theory

-It was initially thought to be caused by the subject's acceptance of their powerlessness, by way of their discontinuing attempts to escape or avoid the aversive stimulus, even when such alternatives are unambiguously presented.
-Upon exhibiting such behavior, the subject was said to have acquired learned helplessness.
-Over the past few decades, neuroscience has provided insight into learned helplessness and shown that the original theory was the wrong way about—the brain's default state is to assume that control is not present.
+Learned helplessness was initially thought to be a subject's acceptance of their powerlessness following repeated exposure to an aversive stimulus that was difficult to avoid or escape.
+It was evidenced by their discontinuing attempts to avoid or escape the stimulus, even when such alternatives were unambiguously presented.
+Over the past few decades, neuroscience research has shown that the brain's default state is to assume that control is not present.
 The presence of control is therefore learned.
 However, it is unlearned when a subject is faced with prolonged aversive stimulation.